yshwaker/leetcode-solution/451-Sort Characters By Frequency.md

 ```
 ## Some thinking

-hashmap to calculate frequences.
+1. hashmap to calculate frequences.

-heap to sort based on frequence.
+2. heap to sort based on frequence.

+3. similar to No.347.

 ## Complexity